MGalaCyber/Text2Image/README.md

 ## 🛠️ Environment Configuration

-Create a `.env` file in the root directory and add your Supabase credentials:
+Create a `.env` file in the root directory and add your Text2Img credentials:

 ```env
 UNIVERSE_API_KEY=YOUR_API_KEY_HERE